PubInv/freespireco/README.md

 Furthermore, those plans can be legally improved upon, so long as those improvements are shared under the same principles.
-By “safe and effective,” we mean there is a large, compelling, clearly-published body of evidence that prove the designs are safe and effective.
+By “safe and effective,” we mean there is a large, compelling, clearly-published body of evidence that proves the designs are safe and effective.
 By “widely usable,” we mean that makers have put in significant effort to ensure these devices are usable in low-resource, non-mainstream, or high-stress environments -- such as by people in rural communities, people with